 About three months later, in Position C, it will reach its highest point in the sky at about midday, so it will rise about Sunrise and set about Sunset, so it will not be visible at all.

 So it will reach its highest point in the sky a little earlier each day.
 After a whole year it will be a whole day earlier, so it works out at about four minutes earlier each day.
-Sam and his Granddad had actually measured this when his Granddad was telling him about precession and you can read about how on that Page.
+Sam and his Granddad had actually measured this when Sam was staying with him.

-The heliacal rising of a star, from the Greek for rising with the Sun, is not very important to most young Star Watchers today, because they are naturally much more interested in what is happening in the sky after Sunset, before they go to bed, than what is happening in the sky before Sunrise, before they get up.
+The heliacal rising of a star, from the Greek for rising with the Sun, is the first time it becomes visible again after its period of invisibility.
+It is not very important to most young Star Watchers today, because they are naturally much more interested in what is happening in the sky after Sunset, before they go to bed, than what is happening in the sky before Sunrise, before they get up.
 So feel free to ignore this Paragraph.
 But the heliacal rising of a star bright enough and important enough to have been given its own name was very important indeed to the Ancient Astronomers, particularly the Ancient Egyptians.

-When the Earth and star and Sun are in Position C the star will be at its highest point in the sky at midday and will be rising at about Sunrise and setting at about Sunset, so it will not be visible.
-On the days before this time, although it will be setting after Sunset and so will still be above the horizon we shall not be able to see it until the sky is dark enough, and there will come one day at which it only becomes visible (for a maximum of four minutes because if it were visible for more than four minutes it would also be visible the next night), just as it is setting, that is, sinking into the sea or burying itself in the Earth.
+When the Earth and star and Sun are lined up in this way the star will be at its highest point in the sky at midday and will be rising at about Sunrise and setting at about Sunset, so it will not be visible.
+The time the star sets gets earlier by about four minutes every day.
+Thirty days before the Earth Sun and star are in a straight line the star will be setting two hours after Sunset, so the sky will become dark enough for the star to become visible a long time before it sets.
+This time becomes less each day, and eventually there will come a night when the sky becomes dark enough for the star to be visible only just as it is setting.
 The following night it will not be visible at all: the Ancient People thought it had “died.”

-On the days after Point C this process is reversed; one special day the star will become visible again, for a maximum of four minutes, until the sky is too bright, rising in the Eastern sky just as the Sun is beginning to light it up.
-This first reappearance in the dawn sky, its Rebirth after its time in the Underworld, is called its heliacal rising.Today the brightest star in the sky is called Sirius but the Ancient Greeks called it Sothis and the Ancient Egyptians called it Serpet.
-The time between two heliacal risings of a star is a sidereal year; because of precession a sidereal year is about 20 minutes longer than a solar year.
+On the days after this the process is reversed; one special morning the star will become visible again (only for a short time of course, until the sky is too bright), rising in the Eastern sky just as the Sun is beginning to light it up.
+This first reappearance of the star in the dawn sky, its Rebirth after its time in the Underworld, is called its heliacal rising.Today the brightest star in the sky is called Sirius but the Ancient Greeks called it Sothis and the Ancient Egyptians called it Serpet.
+The time between two heliacal risings of a star is a sidereal year (from the Latin sidus for a star or constellation); because of precession a sidereal year is about 20 minutes longer than a solar year.
 Today at the latitude of Egypt the heliacal rising of Serpet, after seventy days of invisibility, occurs in August, but at the very dawn of the Ancient Egyptian civilisation, more than six thousand years ago, it occurred much earlier, immediately before the start of the annual inundation of the River Nile, and so was used to mark the start of the Egyptian New Year - this is described much more fully on the Page on The Egyptian Calendars.